-Smooth business operations are essential to the function and success of every industry, including aviation and aerospace.
-Embry-Riddle offers business degree programs specifically for these industries while providing the solid foundation and core that can apply to any business application, including entrepreneurship.
+Smooth business operations are essential to the success of every industry, including aviation and aerospace.
+Embry-Riddle offers business degree programs specifically for these industries while providing a solid foundation that can apply to any business application, including entrepreneurship.

-Business students at Embry-Riddle benefit from belonging to a globally connected network that includes fellow students and experienced faculty — some of whom remain working professionals — as well as alumni from top companies that regularly recruit Embry-Riddle students for internships and career positions.
+Business students at Embry-Riddle benefit from a globally connected network that encompasses fellow students, experienced faculty, and alumni from top companies that regularly recruit our students for internships and career positions.

-Among Embry-Riddle’s business faculty are some who have authored leading textbooks for aviation-related courses, some who are consultants for airlines, and others who work with the FAA on programs and projects.
+Our business faculty have authored leading textbooks for aviation-related courses, served as consultants for airlines, and worked with the Federal Aviation Administration (FAA) on programs and projects.

 They are all experts in their disciplines and stay engaged to ensure that curricula remain relevant.

-In addition to learning a broad range of business fundamentals, students work on group projects, conduct off-site consulting often employing industry-specific software, and are invited to join business organizations and to participate in events.
-And with our online educational opportunities and 125-plus Worldwide locations, students have the flexibility to learn at a campus near them or even in their own home.
+In addition to learning a broad range of business fundamentals, students work on group projects, conduct off-site consulting using industry-specific software, and are invited to join business organizations and events.
+With our online educational opportunities and more than 135 Worldwide locations, students have the flexibility to learn at a campus near them or in their own home.

 Since Embry-Riddle is an aviation education leader, aviation employers actively seek our business graduates.
 However, our reputation also extends beyond aviation and aerospace industries.

-Whether you are nearing high school graduation, are mid-career, or seeking to transition into a new role, Embry-Riddle has business degrees at the undergraduate and graduate levels that can propel your career.
+Whether you are nearing high school graduation, mid-career, or seeking a new role, Embry-Riddle has business degrees at the undergraduate and graduate levels that can propel your career.

-Learn business administration with an aviation/aerospace perspective whether your interest is in finance, marketing, management, emergency services, logistics, or global business.
+Learn business administration with an aviation and aerospace perspective whether your interest is in finance, marketing, management, emergency services, logistics, or global business.

-Embry-Riddle is uniquely positioned to offer business courses that are relevant to these industries but that are also applicable to any field.
-We offer diverse modes of learning so that even if you’re employed while going to school, you can successfully earn your degree, even if you are employed.
+Embry-Riddle is uniquely positioned to offer business courses that are relevant to these industries but are also applicable to any field.
+We feature diverse modes of learning allowing you to successfully earn your degree, even if you are employed.

-On campus, online from home, or in a classroom near you, Embry-Riddle can deliver business education.
-Peruse the programs to discover the degree to match your business goals.
+On campus, online, or in a classroom, Embry-Riddle delivers a first-class business education.
+Peruse the programs to discover which degree matches your business goals.

 Review our non-credit continuing education offerings at proed.erau.edu.

 What are the benefits of learning business as it relates to the aerospace and aviation industries?
-While earning an MBA or a general business degree can certainly help you in your career, specializing is the value-added proposition Embry-Riddle delivers.
+While earning an MBA or general business degree is valuable for your career, Embry-Riddle offers the opportunity to specialize in a growing and profitable industry.

-You’ve decided that business is your goal, now you should consider the dynamic, exciting field of aviation/aerospace as your career destination.
-Aviation/aerospace represents the largest industry in the U.S. economy (if agriculture products are not aggregated) with no indication of slowdown.
+The dynamic, exciting fields of aviation and aerospace offer a variety of career opportunities for business professionals.
+Aviation and aerospace represent the largest industry in the U.S. economy (if agriculture products are not aggregated) with no indication of slowing down.

-The list of potential career paths is nearly endless, and many will depend on the area you choose.
-You may work for an airline as a revenue analyst or in marketing, become a financial analyst or project manager for a large corporation like Boeing, or be a contracts analyst for Lockheed Martin.
+The list of potential career paths is endless, with multiple areas of focus to choose from.
+You may work for an airline as a revenue analyst or marketing director, or become a financial analyst, contracts analyst, or project manager for a corporation like The Boeing Company or Lockheed Martin.
 Your MBAA can also lead to a world of non-aviation opportunities at some of the nation's largest and most successful companies.

 32% projected growth for Market Research Analysts